stennety/mywebsite/cv.md

 **University of Wales Institute Cardiff (now Cardiff Metropolitan University)**

 *	[LEDFin](/ledfin/), an LED desk lamp: _Second Place_, UK Student Lighting Design Competition and _Finalist_, Lights of the Future Competition in Frankfurt
-*	Exhibited at New Designers Exhibition, Business Design Centre, London, July 2005
+*	Exhibited at New Designers Exhibition, Business Design Centre, London

 ## Have a role for me?